Rule Change: Completed

-However, the Commission is not satisfied that the benefits of applying the DMIS to transmission businesses would outweigh the upfront costs to consumers.
-For example, if the DMIS is implemented, transmission businesses would receive incentive payments for undertaking non-network options they would already have been required to adopt under the regulatory investment test for transmission (RIT-T).
+ENA also proposed to extend the demand management incentive scheme (DMIS) to transmission.
+However, the Commission was not satisfied that the benefits of applying the DMIS would outweigh the upfront costs to consumers.
+If the DMIS was implemented, transmission businesses would receive incentive payments for undertaking non-network options that they would already have been required to adopt under the regulatory investment test for transmission (RIT-T).

 On 23 May 2019 the AEMC published a consultation paper on the rule change request.
 11 submissions were received and can be found below.View less